-On February 29 and March 1 of 2012, the inaugural First Nations Conference on Sustainable Buildings and Communities was held at the River Cree Resort and Casino at Enoch, AB.
-The Conference brought together a diverse group of participants to start a conversation about the vision, planning, design and operations of sustainable buildings and community facilities for Canada’s First Nations.
-Keep posted for photos, video footage of the Conference speakers, and information about the next installment!
+On February 27-28, 2013 the second annual First Nations Conference on Sustainable Buildings and Communities will bring together a diverse group of participants to share their stories about the vision, planning, design and operations of sustainable buildings and community facilities for Canada's First Nations.

 Speakers